jordanneenan/WPThemeBoilerPlate/README.md

 In the box:

 SASS:-
-Normalizer - bit.ly/normalize-scss courtesy of JohnAlbin.
+Normalizer - bit.ly/normalize-scss courtesy of JohnAlbin.<br>
 Some basic tools in global.scss including a clearfix class (.cfx)

 PHP
-There are included in the functions.php though may be split out at some point...
+There are included in the functions.php though may be split out at some point...<br>
 Custom paths - set these paths to your images/files as you see fit.
-Not essential, but can be useful.
+Not essential, but can be useful.<br>
-Menu theme support - add multiple configurable menus to your theme.
+Menu theme support - add multiple configurable menus to your theme.<br>
-Excerpt and content functions that add functionality to the wordpress the_excerpt() and the_content() functions - specifically the ability to neatly truncate content.
+Excerpt and content functions that add functionality to the wordpress the_excerpt() and the_content() functions - specifically the ability to neatly truncate content.<br>
 Emoji script removal - avoid console errors.

-Javascript
+Javascript<br>
-jQuery and modernizr are included.
+jQuery and modernizr are included.<br>
-Plugins.js -
+Plugins.js - <br>
-Script to avoid popup errors on browsers that don't have a console.
+Script to avoid popup errors on browsers that don't have a console.<br>